A SNEWS® Training Center written by the editors of SNEWS®

 Computer downloads — Depending on the user, some may want either to upload programs from a trainer or to download workout data to track and analyze on a computer or to send to a trainer or physician.

-Upright bikes can go for as low as a $100 for ones someone might find at mass merchants (and may not offer the stability needed or other features desired), while quality upright stationary bikes go for about $600 up to about $2,500 for commercial-grade bikes.
+Recumbent bikes can go for as low as a couple of hundred dollars for ones someone might find at mass merchants (and may not offer the stability needed or other features desired), while quality recumbents can go for about $700 up to $3,000 for commercial-grade bikes.
 Don’t be shy to show higher-costing bikes and let a customer see how they feel and what they offer compared to other price levels.
 Many will step up to a higher-end bike if it fits well, feels good and has benefits they decide are good for them.

 1. Comfort and feel are king since there can be so many differences.